 Photographing the natural world at Kingcombe

-Booking is via the Kingcombe centre who will also be able to help you with any questions NOT answered by the word document below.
+Booking is via the Kingcombe centre who will also be able to help you further.
 I suspect places on this workshop to go quickly given the fact you're getting fed, accommodated and tutored at this price so don't leave it too late.
+I've also added a PDF and Word doc of the course content and itinerary below:

 Kingcombe Centre Workshop - in partnership with Dorset Wildlife Trust